datavis-tech/reactive-property/README.md

 Listens for changes in the property value.
 Returns *listener*.

-The *listener(value, oldValue)* callback function will be invoked synchronously when the property value is set.
+The *listener* callback function will be invoked synchronously when the property value is set.
 If the property has a default value that is not `undefined`, then *listener* is invoked immediately.
 The special value `null` is considered a defined value and is passed into listeners, whereas setting a property value to `undefined` does not cause the listener to be invoked.

-Arguments to *listener*:
+Arguments to the callback function - *listener(value, oldValue)*

- 1. *value* the current value
+ 1. *value* the current value of the property.
- 2. *oldValue* the previous value (may be `undefined` if the value was not previously set)
+ 2. *oldValue* the previous value (may be `undefined` if the value was not previously set).

 ```javascript
 a.on(function(value, oldValue){